The Science Behind Eforto®

 Vigorimeter is Unaffected by Hand Geometry

-Eforto® Detects Fatigability & Self-Perceived Fatigue Detection in Early Stages
+Eforto® Detects Fatigability & Self-Perceived Fatigue in Early Stages (Sub-clinical Fraility)

 Muscle fatigability and self-perceived fatigue emerge as early, sensitive indicators of declining physical reserve, often preceding measurable strength loss.
 Recognizing these signs allows for earlier intervention to slow or prevent progression to frailty and sarcopenia.